Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 Is There a Maximum Cosentyx Dose for Elderly Patients?

-Cosentyx, also known as secukinumab, is a biologic medication used to treat various autoimmune diseases, including psoriasis, psoriatic arthritis, and ankylosing spondylitis.
-It works by blocking the action of interleukin-17A, a protein that plays a key role in the development of these diseases.
-As a result, Cosentyx helps to reduce inflammation and slow down the progression of these conditions.
+Cosentyx, also known as secukinumab, is a biologic medication used to treat moderate to severe plaque psoriasis, psoriatic arthritis, and ankylosing spondylitis.
+It works by blocking the activity of a protein called interleukin-17A, which plays a key role in the development of these conditions.

 Expert Insights